×

 By Mariela Nava and Mircely Guanipa

-MARACAIBO, May 15 (Reuters) – A fire hit a gas processing facility in Venezuela’s Lake Maracaibo on Friday, operated by state oil company PDVSA, according to five sources and videos seen by Reuters, which prompted workers to try to extinguish it.
+MARACAIBO, May 15 (Reuters) – A fire hit a gas processing facility in Venezuela’s Lake Maracaibo on Friday, according to five sources, incident reports and videos seen by Reuters, leaving at least six workers injured.

-Fires and power outages are frequent at PDVSA’s aging oil and gas facilities, especially in the country’s western region, as a longstanding lack of foreign investment and U.S. sanctions have prevented the company from conducting timely maintenance.
+Fires and power outages are frequent at Venezuela’s aging oil and gas facilities, especially in the western region, as a longstanding lack of foreign investment and U.S. sanctions have hindered maintenance.

-At least two workers were reported injured while others jumped into the water, according to the sources and videos, which showed workers using a water hose to control tall flames emerging from the plant.
+Two workers had to jump into the water and suffered large burns.
+They were taken to a nearby hospital in the western city of Maracaibo, while four others were reported with less serious injuries, according to the reports and videos, which showed workers using a water hose to control tall flames emerging from the plant.

-(Reporting by Mariela Nava, Mircely Guanipa and Deisy Buitrago; Editing by Marianna Parraga, Rod Nickel)
+(Reporting by Mariela Nava, Mircely Guanipa and Deisy Buitrago; Editing by Marianna Parraga, Rod Nickel and David Gregorio)